Literature: Peter Benchley's Creature

 - Major Injury Under Reaction: Der Weisse Hai certainly wasn't worried about having a huge slash on his chest and having one of his fingers hanging by a thread.

-- Serial Killer: As opposed to the movie version, Der Weisse Hai, which was this pre-experiment.
+- Serial Killer: Der Weisse Hai was this pre-experiment.

-- Super Soldier: Der Weisse Hai, although he was incomplete when released.
+- Super Soldier: Der Weisse Hai was meant to be this, but was incomplete when released.

 - Stupid Jetpack Hitler: Since when did Nazis have the technology to make aquatic super soldiers?